GSA/digitalgov.gov/content/events/2022/09/2022-09-08-uswds-monthly-call-september-2022.md

 **Slide 4:** with site launches

 **Slide 5:** First up: [CHIPS.gov](https://www.nist.gov/chips) from the Department of Commerce.
 CHIPS.gov supports the CHIPS and Science Act of 2022 and serves as a public portal for implementation priorities related to that legislation.
-The CHIPS.gov homepage features a logo of a semiconductor chip with an american flag printed on it, and a video of Commerce Secretary Gina Raimondo titled "A message from the Secretary of Commerce".
+The CHIPS.gov homepage features a logo of a semiconductor chip with an american flag printed on it, and a video of Commerce Secretary Gina Raimondo titled, "A message from the Secretary of Commerce."

-**Slide 6:** Next is a new tool in [Beta from USAGov](https://benefits-tool-beta.usa.gov/death-of-a-loved-one/?) — meant to help the public understand what benefits they qualify for, based on the details of their situation and circumstance.The USAGov benefits tool shows a header reading "Government Assistance After Losing a Loved One" followed by a USWDS process list.
+**Slide 6:** Next is a new tool in [Beta from USAGov](https://benefits-tool-beta.usa.gov/death-of-a-loved-one/?) — meant to help the public understand what benefits they qualify for, based on the details of their situation and circumstance.The USAGov benefits tool shows a header reading, "Government Assistance After Losing a Loved One" followed by a USWDS process list.

 **Slide 7:** Next is an update to [USGS WaterAlert](https://accounts.waterdata.usgs.gov/wateralert/) from the US Geological Survey.
 WaterAlert provides notifications to an email or text phone number when a monitoring location exceeds the trigger levels set by the user.
 This interface allows users to create and manage their alert subscriptions and also uses login.gov as its identity provider.
 The USGS WaterAlert page shows an image of a mobile phone displaying multiple notification configuration options.
-A header reads "Welcome to WaterAlert".
+A header reads, "Welcome to WaterAlert."

 **Slide 8:** Finally, [veterans.gov](https://www.dol.gov/agencies/vets?utm_source=veterans_gov&utm_medium=redirect&utm_campaign=veterans_gov_redirect) from the Department of Labor — home of the Veterans Employment and Training Service, or VETS.
 The VETS program prepares America's veterans, transitioning service members, and military spouses for meaningful careers, provides them with employment resources and expertise, protects their employment rights, and promotes their employment opportunities.
 The veterans.gov homepage shows a large hero image of a retired Air Force lieutenant colonel holding a black and white photograph of herself in uniform receiving her new rank during a promotion ceremony.
-Text reads "Welcome to VETS".
+Text reads, "Welcome to VETS."

 **Slide 9:** Congratulations, and great work!
 Be sure to let our team know when a new site launches, either with an email or a note on the USWDS public Slack channel!